Is Turin Worth Visiting? What You Need to Know Before You Go

 4. Turin Cathedral with the Shroud of Turin

-A passageway from Piazza Castello leads to Turin Cathedral (Duomo di San Giovanni Battista) and its Chapel of the Holy Shroud (Capella della S. Sindone).
+Just a few steps from Piazza Castello, you’ll find the Cathedral of Turin (Duomo di San Giovanni Battista) and the Chapel of the Holy Shroud.

 6. Museo Nazionale del Cinema – Cinema Museum

-Inside the Mole Antonelliana, the interactive National Cinema Museum is located on several floors.
-With its extensive collection, it is one of the most important film museums in the world.
+Located inside the Mole Antonelliana, the National Cinema Museum is one of the most unique museums in Turin.

 7. Piazza Vittorio Veneto / One of the biggest squares of the world